FJ: What lead you to create your company?

 FJ: What challenges have you encountered?

 BM: People don’t value the time and energy of evaluation and purchasing.
-They try to transfer that on to you.
+They try to transfer that to you.

 FJ: How do you market your business, and which tactics have been most successful?